 There are myriad tools available for computer forensics analysis.
 It is our opinion that the examiner should use any tool they feel comfortable with as long as they can justify their choice.
-The main requirements of a computer forensic tool is that it does what it is meant to do and the only way for examiners to be sure of this is for them to regularly test and calibrate the tools they use before analysis takes place.
+The main requirements of a computer forensic tool is that it does what it is meant to do and the only way for examiners to be sure of this is for them to regularly test and calibrate the tools they rely on before analysis takes place.

 Dual-tool verification can confirm result integrity during analysis (if with tool ‘A’ the examiner finds artefact ‘X’ at location ‘Y’, then tool ‘B’ should replicate these results).

 This stage usually involves the examiner producing a structured report on their findings, addressing the points in the initial instructions along with any subsequent instructions.
 It would also cover any other information which the examiner deems relevant to the investigation.